awslabs/aws-service-catalog-products/governance-at-scale-account-factory/account-bootstrap-shared/v3/README.md

   - Runs `servicecatalog-puppet bootstrap-spoke-as`
 ### BootstrapperProjectCustomResourceRole
 *Type:* AWS::IAM::Role
-*Description:* An IAM Lambda execution role used by the custom resource Lambda function
+*Description:* An IAM Role that is used as an execution role for the **BootstrapperProjectCustomResource** Lambda function
 ### BootstrapperProjectCustomResource
 *Type:* AWS::Serverless::Function
-*Description:* An AWS Lambda function that can be used to back a custom resource.
+*Description:* An AWS Lambda function that runs an AWS CodeBuild project to bootstrap an account for Service Catalog Puppet.
+This Lambda function can be used to back a custom resource.
 You can get the ARN by checking the SSM Parameter
 ```account-vending-bootstrapper-lambda```:
 ```yaml
 Account: